wwymak/mojo-gpu-puzzles/book/src/puzzle_14/naïve.md

 ### Key language features:

 1. **Variable declaration**:
-   - The use of `var` in `var acc: out.element_type = 0` allows for type inference with `out.element_type` ensures type compatibility with the output tensor
+   - The use of `var` in `var acc: output.element_type = 0` allows for type inference with `output.element_type` ensures type compatibility with the output tensor
    - Initialized to zero before accumulation

 2. **Loop pptimization**: